 In a small bowl, beat egg yolks until thick; set aside.

-Fold the beaten egg yolks into the egg whites.
+Using your rubber spatula, fold the beaten egg yolks into the egg whites with the sugar.

-Add remaining 1 3/4 cups superfine or granulated sugar, salt, and vanilla extract.
+Add the remaining 1 3/4 cups superfine or granulated sugar, salt, and vanilla extract.

 How To Make Tom and Jerry Drinks: